 Does this mean I can decide for myself what conduct merits instant dismissal?

-To a degree but apply caution.
+To a degree but the conduct needs to be both extreme and linked to your policies and procedures.
+A decision to dismiss should not be subjective and you need to ensure the dismissal process is lawful.
 Instant dismissal is a very severe penalty, and if the employee takes you to an Employment Tribunal for wrongful dismissal or unfair dismissal, you would have to be able to demonstrate that your decision:

 - would be one that a reasonable employer would have made

 - was itself both fair and reasonable in the circumstances

 You would also have to show that the offence was so wrong that instant dismissal was an appropriate sanction.
 It is always advisable to list the offences which merit instant dismissal in the disciplinary policy – though you should make it plain that the list is not exhaustive.
 You must follow fair and reasonable disciplinary procedures, even in gross misconduct cases.

 What would a tribunal consider in deciding whether a dismissal for gross misconduct was fair?

 A range of factors, including for instance:

 - Did you have a genuine belief in the employee’s guilt?